Jhotika/notification-framework/README.md

 # Notification Framework

-This Framework provides a convenient interface and some features for managing notifications within your application.
+This Framework provides a convenient interface and essential features for managing notifications within your application.

 ## Table of Contents